PETER BAVINGTON

 Clavichord Maker in London 1987–2020WORKSHOP CLOSURE

 This workshop closed in July 2020.
 I can no longer make instruments or sell supplies, but this web-site remains live; all existing reference material and links will be maintained and extra items will be added from time to time.
+If anyone needs help or advice about an instrument made by me, please contact me by e-mail.

 NEWS